ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 ![Figure 2 - vSRX and vCenter Server integration](../../images/vcsvsrx-vsrx-with-vcs-architecture.svg){: caption="Figure 2. vSRX and vCenter Server integration" caption-side="bottom"}

-The tight integration of the vSRX HA Chassis Cluster into an IBM Cloud vCenter Server instance extends the basic vCenter Server architecture in a few key areas.
+The tight integration of the vSRX HA Chassis Cluster into a vCenter Server instance extends the basic vCenter Server architecture in a few key areas.

 ### vCenter Server cluster design
 {: #vcsvsrx-planning-vcs-design}